MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 ## Enable availability groups

 Next, enable the Always On availability groups feature.
-Complete these steps on the new SQL Server instance:
+Complete these steps on the new SQL Server VM:

 1. From the **Start** screen, open **SQL Server Configuration Manager**.
 1. In the browser tree, select **SQL Server Services**.
 Right-click the **SQL Server (MSSQLSERVER)** service, and then select **Properties**.